Senior Director, Land Management

 In the UK there are vineyards as far north as Yorkshire.
 In fact, vines will grow on many sites, but to make the most of your investment through maximum grape yield, the right site is key.

 The best sites are found on free draining, gentle south-facing slopes that aren’t exposed to strong winds or late frost, are not too high, and where average temperatures and sunshine hours are highest.
 The soil type and site characteristics, or ‘terroir’, as the French say, is reflected in the taste of the wine.
-For sparkling wines loam over chalk is traditionally favoured, but vines can thrive on many soil types as long as the soil is free draining and matched to the appropriate root stock.
+For sparkling wines loam over chalk or greensand is traditionally favoured, but vines can thrive on many soil types as long as the soil is free draining and matched to the appropriate root stock.

 Vines can be grown in many locations, but the best are in the sunnier, drier parts of the UK such as the south east of England.